Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Switch 3: Auto-expire past expiry date

-What it does: Every day at 2 AM UTC, CertLister checks all certificates in this category.
-Any certificate whose Expiry Date is in the past and whose status is still Active is automatically flipped to Expired.
+What it does: Every day at 2 AM UTC, CertLister checks all credentials in this category.
+Any credential whose Expiry Date is in the past and whose status is still Active is automatically flipped to Expired.

 This keeps your verification page accurate without manual intervention.
-When someone verifies a certificate that has auto-expired, they see a clear Expired status rather than an incorrect Active status.
+When someone verifies a credential that has auto-expired, they see a clear Expired status rather than an incorrect Active status.

 When to turn on: